Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Oh, okay.

-Because I was the whole time going, sure, let him stay at the school, why give him a
+Because I was the whole time going, sure, let him stay at the school.

 That feels unnecessary and a bit weird.

-Like the funny old teachers coming in and being like, righto, righto, who's been responsible
+Like the fuddy old teachers coming in being like, righto, righto, who's been responsible for this?

-Wiping off a now priceless piece of work.
+Wiping off and now priceless piece of work.

-Well, that would have washed away straight away.
+Well, they would have washed away straight away.

 Depends on what kind of paint.